-The instrumental variable studies use a more appropriate method to overcome the endogeneity biases (Bunting, 2020; Veléz, 2009; Velez et al., 2012).
-However, some of these studies use an instrument likely correlated with the omitted variable or error term.
-This important potential problem can lead to a greater bias than the one in an ordinary least squares estimation (Angrist and Krueger, 2001).
-Specifically, Veléz (2009) use the age of the housing stock in a census tract as an instrument for mortgages, but this variable relates to mortgages and crime through other channels.
-For example, older properties could result from residents organizing against new developments.
-These communities are more likely to hire private security or pressure local officials to deploy more police to prevent crime.
-Similarly, residents can organize and propose areas to be designated historic, imposing limitations on alterations or new developments and probably adding a premium to the property price.
-These changes could attract additional private and public investments affecting crime through other mechanisms beyond mortgages.
-Finally, older properties could mean an area is socially disadvantaged as there are no welfare programs, which affect crime through mechanisms beyond mortgages.
+Instrumental variable studies are a more appropriate method to overcome the endogeneity biases.
+Veléz (2009) and Velez et al. (2012) find a negative effect of mortgages on violent crime, particularly homicides, using an instrumental variables approach.
+Bunting (2020) also uses an instrumental variables model, finding that mortgages reduce major crimes but do not distinguish between property and violent crime and its subcategories.
+However, some of these instruments are likely correlated with the omitted variable or error term, which could lead to a greater bias than an ordinary least squares estimation (Angrist and Krueger, 2001).
+Specifically, Veléz (2009) use the age of the housing stock in a census tract as an instrument, but this variable relates to mortgages and crime through other channels.
+Older properties could result from residents organizing against new developments either via a not in my backyard movement, homeowners associations, or pushing for a historic designation, among others, to impose residential limitations and add a property price premium.
+Likely, these areas also attract additional private and public investments in law enforcement, affecting crime through other mechanisms beyond mortgages.
+Finally, older properties could mean an area is socially disadvantaged, which could affect crime through mechanisms besides mortgages (e.g., under-policing).

-Velez et al. (2012) make a first-differences transformation of the data (e.g., $\Delta x{it} = x{it} - x{it-1}$ ) and instruments the endogenous variable with its past levels (e.g., $\Delta x{it-2}$ as instrument for $\Delta x{it-1}$ ).
-While this approach became common in the literature some time ago, it is problematic because it assumes that the lagged values of the independent variable are uncorrelated with the differenced error term (Angrist and Krueger, 2001).
-This assumption is unlikely to hold if the error terms are serially correlated, which is a common issue in panel data.
-Hence, it violates the assumption that the instrument is uncorrelated with the omitted variable.
-Importantly to say, testing a non-significance relationship of the residuals with the problematic variable is not enough to show that the exclusion restriction holds.
-The exclusion restriction is a non-testable assumption guided by theory.
+Velez et al. (2012) apply a first-differences transformation (e.g., $\Delta x{it} = x{it} - x{it-1}$) and instruments the endogenous variable with its past levels (e.g., Δx{it-2} as instrument for Δx{it-1}).
+This approach became common in the literature some time ago.
+Still, it is problematic because it assumes that the lagged values of the independent variable are uncorrelated with the differenced error term (Angrist and Krueger, 2001).
+This assumption is unlikely to hold if the error terms are serially correlated, a common issue in panel data, violating the assumption that the instrument is uncorrelated with the omitted variable.8